 As a non-binary, biracial, first-generation, Muslim American living in the diaspora, I have never had the privilege of choosing a singular identity.
 That truth is reflected in my interdisciplinary form of art-making involving acting, directing, writing, and advocacy work.

-As a multi-hyphenate artist, I am committed to being a part of and producing pieces that expand the canon of Middle Eastern and East Asian American representation.
+As a multi-hyphenate artist, I am committed to being a part of and producing pieces that expand the canon of SWANA and Asian American representation.
 I aim to explore cross-sections of where multiple identities intersect to find universality through specificity.
 I aspire to build a pipeline for strong femme and non-binary leadership & challenge gender roles that are traditionally associated with people of color.

 Born & raised in Detroit, I moved to Chicago after graduating from Western Michigan University with degrees in Theatre Performance, Dance, and Sales & Business Marketing.